fauna/fauna-dotnet/README.md

 Console.WriteLine(person.FirstName);
 ```

-### LINQ-based queries
+### LINQ-based queries (preview)

+> [!IMPORTANT]
+> This functionality is in preview and may change in future releases.

-Last but not least, your DataContext subclass provides a LINQ-compatible API for type-safe querying.
+DataContext provides a LINQ-compatible API for type-safe querying.

 ```csharp
 // general query